a2stuff/a2d/res/notes/testplan.md

   * Delete a file from B using File > Delete.
 Verify that B refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
   * Drag a file from D to the trash.
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Delete a file from D using File > Delete.
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
-  * Duplicate a file in D using File > Duplicate....
+  * Duplicate a file in D using File > Duplicate.
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Drag a file in B onto C while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Drag a file in B onto D while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.